 Puzzles are another good way to exercise your mind.
-Put your mind to work and forget about your troubles!
+Put your mind to work and you’ll relax and forget about your troubles!

 Think coloring is just for kids?
 Think again!
 There are lots of adult coloring books available and coloring is a great way to exercise your mind.
 I absolutely love coloring, although I prefer markers.
 Coloring is very therapeutic as it helps me escape my stress and my whole body relaxes.

-Take it up a notch and enjoy a cup of tea and play some soft music while reading.
+Take it up a notch and enjoy a cup of tea and play some soft music while doing these activities.
 Maximize your self-care time because it’s precious and you deserve it!

 Deep relaxation comes in different names such as meditation, mindful breathing, and Yoga Nidra.
 Meditation is becoming more mainstream because the immense benefits are becoming better known.